darasus/ai-blog/content/the-potential-of-blockchain-technology-for-startups.md

   available that allow startups to harness the power of blockchain without needing to build their own infrastructure.
 These blockchain services can be used in a variety of different ways.
+intro: >-
+  The past few years have been a time of massive shifts in the way we interact with technology and each other.
+Online communities have grown to be more accessible and responsive than ever before, leading to speedy innovations and a high level of trust among users.
+At the same time, new technologies such as artificial intelligence, blockchain, and virtual reality are changing the ways we think about apps, projects, and processes moving forward.

+  With so many different factors at play, it can be difficult for startups to know where they should focus their efforts first.
+Many companies have taken an interest in blockchain technology recently because its decentralized nature makes it an appealing option for creating secure online communities without the risk of a single entity having too much control over members or their data.
 ---

 ## What is Blockchain Technology?